opendocsg/slw-judgments-backfill/2003_SGHC_103/report.md

 19     While the voluntary surrender by an offender and a plea of guilt by him in court are factors that can be taken into account in mitigation as evidence of remorse, their relevance and the weight to be placed on them must depend on the circumstances of the case: _Wong Kai Chuen Philip v PP_ [1990] SLR 1011.
 I see very little mitigating value in a robber pleading guilty after he has been turned over to the police; in this case, the game was up for the appellant as his father had handed him over to the police.

 20     Further, there is always the public interest element to be considered.
-The Court of Appeal has clearly established in _Fu Foo Tong and Ors v PP_ [1995] 1 SLR 448 that the protection of the public is an important exception to the general rule that an offender who pleads guilty is entitled to a discount of the sentence which would have been imposed on him had he claimed trial and been found guilty.
+The Court of Appeal has clearly established in _Fu Foo Tong and Ors v PP_ <span class="citation">[1995] 1 SLR 448</span> that the protection of the public is an important exception to the general rule that an offender who pleads guilty is entitled to a discount of the sentence which would have been imposed on him had he claimed trial and been found guilty.
 The following passage from Lord Lane’s judgment in _R v Costen_ (1989) 11 Cr App R (S) 182

 was quoted approvingly by the Court of Appeal in _Fu Foo Tong_ and bears repeating here:

  But there are certain exceptions, likewise well authenticated in the authorities, to that general rule that discount will be allowed for a plea of guilty.
 The first and most important exception is the protection of the public.
 Where it is necessary that a long sentence, if necessary the maximum sentence, should be passed in order to protect the public, in those circumstances a plea of guilty may not result in any discount.

 21     It was my view that a long sentence was necessary to protect the public in this case.
 The appellant was clearly of a violent disposition and had no qualms about venting his frustrations in public in a violent manner at the slightest perceived provocation.
 The appellant targeted vulnerable victims to rob.
-As the court noted in _Lim Kim Seng v PP_ [1992] 1 SLR 743, the court must provide protection for persons regarded as easy targets and a deterrent element must be seen in the sentence imposed.
+As the court noted in _Lim Kim Seng v PP_ <span class="citation">[1992] 1 SLR 743</span>, the court must provide protection for persons regarded as easy targets and a deterrent element must be seen in the sentence imposed.
 I felt that the circumstances were such that any mitigating effect afforded by the guilty plea was entirely outweighed by the clear need for a deterrent sentence and the aggravating factors in this case.

 22     There is a common practice for defence counsel in their mitigation pleas for lighter sentences to state glibly that their clients are remorseful.
 In view of this, I should add that remorse is only a mitigating factor where there is evidence of genuine compunction or remorse on the part of the offender.
-In _Soong Hee Sin v PP_ [2001] 2 SLR 253, I noted that restitution made voluntarily before the commencement of criminal proceedings or in its earliest stages carries a higher mitigating value for it shows that the offender is genuinely sorry for his mistake.
+In _Soong Hee Sin v PP_ <span class="citation">[2001] 2 SLR 253</span>, I noted that restitution made voluntarily before the commencement of criminal proceedings or in its earliest stages carries a higher mitigating value for it shows that the offender is genuinely sorry for his mistake.
 I also observed that

  On the other hand, where the sole motive for restitution is the hope or expectation of obtaining a lighter punishment, then the fact of restitution must be of little mitigating value...In my view, restitution as a mitigating factor is of decisive significance only when it is made voluntarily for only then would be a display of true moral conscience on the part of the accused...the best test of that genuine moral conscience occurs precisely when an accused is unrepresented for only then can the judge be absolutely certain that any restitution made was truly the result of unadulterated remorse on his part, rather than the contrived action of one previously advised on the law.